thrackle-io/rules-engine/docs/userGuides/rules/TOKEN-PERCENTAGE-SELL.md

 ## Scope

 This rule works at the AMM level.
-It must be activated and configured for each desired AMM in the corresponding asset handler.
+It must be activated and configured for each desired AMM in the corresponding AMM handler.
 This rule will not be applied at the token level and will only be checked through the AMM swap function.

 ## Data Structure